The Ultimate Moving Guide to New Jersey

 Transportation Has Its Quirks

 One quirk of driving in New Jersey is the “jug handles,” better known as the “Jersey left.”
 For those moving from out of state, it takes some getting used to exiting right to make a left-hand turn.
 That’s a quirk of living in the Garden State!
 And another?
 New Jersey is the only state where pumping your gas is still illegal.
-Attendants do the fill ups for you, and they’ll expect tips.
+Attendants do the fill-ups for you, and they’ll expect tips.

 Some regions have extensive public transportation.
 NJ Transit is the nation’s third-largest public transportation provider.
 It connects major New Jersey cities to New York City and Philadelphia through bus, rail, and light rail service.
 Rail lines run down the North Jersey coast to Atlantic City, Trenton, and into the Pascack Valley.
+These connect to local bus services to extend access to cities and neighborhoods across the state.

 New Jersey also has Amtrak routes, Greyhound, and two in-state international airports for further travel.
 The Port of New York and New Jersey is the East Coast’s largest operating port, ensuring a consistent flow of people and goods.